ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit2_quickstart.md

 ![](/assets/images/edu/engineer/kit1/engineer_app_configuration.png)

 `Connect to Robot` : Select Bluetooth device to connect.
-`Reset Example` : Reset selected examples.
+`Reset Example` : Modified contents (including code / images) of selected examples will be deleted.
-`Range of Gesture Error Setting` : Configure the error margin of the gesture.
+`Range of Gesture Error Setting` : Set the sensitivity level of the gesture command.
-`Display Example Image on Gallery` : Show example images in the smart device gallery.
+`Display Example Image on Gallery` : Some smart devices may not support this feature.
-`Scanning Media` : Refresh the smart device files/folders when not detected from PC.
+`Scanning Media` : Update files and folders that are not recognized from the PC.
+Reconnect PC after the scan.
 `Version Information` : Display the current app version.

 ## [Pairing Bluetooth](#pairing-bluetooth)